Barteks2x/Cubit/README.md

-FREEMine
+OpenMine
 ========
-Freemine is open source block-based sandbox game like Minecraft or Infiniminer.
+OpenMine is open source block-based sandbox game like Minecraft or Infiniminer.